-To better understand the causeeffect relations between the variables that affect Bogotá's bicycle transport system, we created a CLD, integrating different stakeholders' perspectives that emerged from the GMB workshop.
-Figure 5 shows the CLD that represents the system dynamics with 24 feedback loops (20 reinforcement loops; and four balance loops) grouped into six domains.
-The first domain, civic culture, involves personal behaviours, civic culture programmes, and norm appropriation that reinforce safe environments for cyclists.
+Table 1 describes the feedback loops of the resulting CLD of the system.
+The first domain, civic culture, involves personal behaviours, civic culture programmes and norm appropriation that reinforce safe environments for cyclists.
 The second domain corresponds to cycling motivation.
-The internal motivators are supported through cycling groups accompaniment, whereas the external motivators are affected by the infrastructure, substitute transport modes, and civic culture.
+The internal motivators are supported through cycling groups accompaniment, whereas the external motivators are affected by the infrastructure, substitute transport modes and civic culture.
 The third domain corresponds to substitute transport modes.
 In this domain, the bicycle as the primary transport mode is impacted by the offer of substitute transport modes, which is reinforced by their quality and cost, compared to using a bicycle.
 The fourth domain corresponds to the quality of life, reinforcing cycling as a physical and mental health promoter.
 The fifth domain corresponds to infrastructure for bicycle use, in which road maintenance is crucial for increasing the use of the bicycle as a transport mode.
 Finally, the sixth domain corresponds to citizen participation.
-In this domain, women's cycling activism impels the visibility of cyclists, which leads to public policies for improving the mixed-use road network and bike paths, and political power to react towards a pandemic with tactical urban health.
+In this domain, women's cycling activism impels the visibility of cyclists, which leads to public policies for improving the mixed-used road network and bike paths and political power to react towards a pandemic with tactical urban health.